Dates for Academic Year 2023/24 MSc programmes

 Student Experience & Support

-The Student Advice and Wellbeing (SAW) team is here to support you throughout your programme.
-Members of the SAW team have many different functions and are here to ensure that you feel personally supported and that you have an excellent student experience.
-We provide information and guidance around adjustments for students with disabilities, one to one mental health and wellbeing support, links to psychoeducation resources and eBooks, careers and professional skills building opportunities, networking events, social activities and a dedicated monthly student newsletter.
+The Student Support team is here to support you throughout your programme.
+They have many different functions and are here to ensure that you feel personally supported and have an excellent student experience.
+We provide information and guidance around adjustments for students with disabilities, one to one mental health and wellbeing support, links to psychoeducation resources and eBooks, careers and professional skills building opportunities, networking events and social activities.

 LSTM is committed to providing you with the best possible student experience that you can have during your studies.
 There will be a mixture of face-to-face and online activities as well as opportunities to meet with staff at LSTM to provide you with all your support needs whilst ensuring your safety and wellbeing.